iainurquhart/embed_code/README.md

 To achieve this in EE templates:

 1. Loop through grid rows and create EE snippets with each grid row, for example {image:1}, {image:2} etc.
-2. You replace any instances of the created snippets with the values/markup you define, template side.
+2. Replace any instances of the created snippets with the values/markup you define, template side.

 ### Grid configuration